-Today, Harvard Business School released its MBA Application Guide for 2022-2023, confirming that its singular essay question remains intact: “As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA Program?”
+Harvard Business School relies on a singular question: “As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA Program?”

 This leaves you with the prompt itself to contend with.
 Where do I begin?
 What do I share?
 As a Fortuna Admissions coach and former Associate Director at HBS leading PhD admissions and supporting the MBA Interview Board, I spend a lot of time putting this essay into context for anxious candidates.
 Everyone wants to know, what is HBS looking for?
 (You can request a copy of the latest HBS application guide on Harvard’s website.)

 Beyond credentials, HBS is looking for character.
 The Admissions Committee seeks principled, passionate individuals who have the potential to fulfill the HBS mission to educate leaders who make a difference in the world.
 While this aspect is readily understood, the process of how to do this effectively is far more complex.